-You’ve already seen the music video Zombie so many times but do you know what the Cranberries’ most famous song is talking about?
+You’ve already seen the music video Zombie so many times.
+But do you know what Cranberries’ Zombie, their most famous song, is talking about?

-Of course you will remember the golden look of Dolores O’Riordan and you will surely have noticed that the video is full of historical references, symbols and metaphors.
+Of course you will remember the golden look of Dolores O’Riordan.
+You will surely have noticed that the video is full of historical references, symbols and metaphors.
 But maybe you’ve never read anywhere about what Cranberries’ Zombie is talking about.
 This is the right time!
 Let’s review the main elements of the video.

-The video focuses on Ireland’s War for Independence from England and it is set in 1993, when the IRA (Irish Republican Army) bombed the town of Warrington in England; two children died.
+The video focuses on Ireland’s War for Independence from England.
+It is set in 1993, when the IRA (Irish Republican Army) bombed the town of Warrington in England; two children died.

 But precisely what Cranberries’ Zombie is talking about?
 The video was filmed in Belfast, Northern Ireland and describes the daily life of the areas subject to the English control.
 In the scenes we see the real British soldiers, guarding the area, and the children playing a war game.
 The soldiers in the scenes were told that it was a simple documentary about daily patrol operations.